-The link between Disassociation and PTSD
+The link between Dissociation and PTSD

-Disassociation and dissociative identity disorder (DID) are a defensive mechanism.
+Dissociation and dissociative identity disorder (DID) are a defensive mechanism.
 They refer to a psychological and sometimes physical response to trauma, in which the individual disconnects.

 It is not only diverse in its nature but also surprisingly common.
-Many people suffer from degrees of disassociation at some point in their life when a traumatic event causes them to temporarily ‘shut down’.
+Many people suffer from degrees of dissociation at some point in their life when a traumatic event causes them to temporarily ‘shut down’.